 Hurst Grange Park

+Hurst Grange Park is one of South Ribble's three major parks.
 The largest park in Penwortham, it is located between Hill Road and Cop Lane.
 The former estate of Hurst Grange Mansion is now an attractive landscape of specimen trees, ponds and wildflower meadows.

 The site has retained a prestigious Green Flag Award every year since 2005.

 - Car and cycle parking

 - Park improvement works

 - History of Hurst Grange Park